 - A new test environment can also be built from scratch so that we don’t need to worry about keeping in sync with previous states.

 For our present explanation, it is better to opt for the second option which is much similar to what QA professionals do at the time of integration testing.
 We have to begin the process by adding a new and fresh ASP.NET Core project.

 We are now fully prepared for starting with the Selenium-based tests.

-- For running Selenium based tests, you need access to a selenium server which uses Java as the coding language.
-So, for running the test you have to install Java first on the build environment.
+- For running Selenium-based tests, you need access to a selenium server that uses Java as the coding language.
+So, for running the test you have to install Java first on the built environment.